andrea-pollastro/archiver-client/README.md

 # ArchiverTools

-Using this tool you can easily interact with the archiver server through your Python code.
+A Python library for interacting with EPICS archiver data.
+This tool allows you to easily download, process, and analyze data from EPICS archiver servers.

+## Features

+- Download raw data from PVs (Process Variables)
+- Impute missing values
-Using this library you can easily download raw data starting from a PV name, impute missing values and match data of multiple PVs for a defined timespan.
+- Match data from multiple PVs for defined timespans

-Note: to use this library (in particular, to download new data) you need to be connected on the lbl network (you might need the VPN if some connection exception are raised).
+- Configurable archiver server URL
+- Optional connection checking

 ## Installation